appscode-cloud/docs/docs/platform/guides/license-management/overview.md

 section_menu_id: guides
 ---

 ## Overview <br>

 The AppsCode License Management System simplifies managing product licenses for Kubernetes deployments.
 It offers a centralized billing console for efficient license administration and secure validation, supporting both online and offline modes to suit various needs.

 This guide explores the Billing Console, covering its key components, contract management, license-proxyserver deployment, and troubleshooting tips for common issues.
 By the end, you’ll know how to effectively manage licenses with this tool.

-**Target Audience:** This guide is intended for `administrators` and `personnel` responsible for managing AppsCode's product licenses.
+**Target Audience:** This guide is intended for `administrators` and `personnel` responsible for managing KubeDB Platform product licenses.

 ## AppsCode Billing Console <br>